twilio-samples/wheel-of-twilio/README.md

      OFFER_SMALL_PRIZES="false"
      ```

       > The flag `OFFER_SMALL_PRIZES` influences the message the winners get.
 If set to `false`, they are notified that they qualified for a larger prize. if set the `true`, they are informed that they won and can collect a small prize (and they get a prize).
+      > The option `MAX_BETS_PER_USER` limits how often one user can submit a bet.
+If 0, the users can enter as many bets as they want.

 4. **Run the setup script:**